LeonardoResearchGroup/NetInt/README.md

 * File configuration: NetInt works with graphml files only.
 The file should follow the graphml [standard](http://graphml.graphdrawing.org/).

 ## How is it built? ##

+In general it is all about creating and instance of GraphPad and ControlPanel, and visualize the output on an instance of PApplet.
+The instance of GrapPad contains all the sets of visual elements inside containers.

 	import java.io.File;
 	import netInt.GraphPad;